jacobprudhomme/pSIDH/README.md

 ## Prerequisites

-Sage release 9.8 is required to run this code.
-Compatibility is not guaranteed with newer versions.
+Sage release 9.8 is required to run this code, with any version of Python 3.8+.
+Compatibility is not guaranteed with newer versions of Sage, but it is unlikely to be an issue.

 ## Getting Started